 Review is available on desktop via your dashboard and in the Babbel app on your mobile devices.

 On any device, you’ll be able to see a list of all the vocabulary and phrases that you’ve learnt so far.
 You’ll also be prompted to review a batch of items if Review has decided they’re ready for you to look at again.

-To access Review on www.babbel.com, just click Practice at the top of the screen in the navigation bar.
+On www.babbel.com, just click Review at the top of the screen in the navigation bar.

-To access Review on mobile, tap Practice at the bottom of the screen.
+On mobile, tap Review at the bottom of the screen.

 What is spaced repetition?